vladigleba/vladigleba.github.io/source/_posts/2013-10-15-im-diving-in.markdown

 categories: Thoughts
 ---

 Starting a blog is something I wanted to do for a few years now, but I worried too much about not having enough time or things to write about, so I always put it off.

-But this weekend I had some free time on my hands and found myself googling around for blogging platforms for hackers.
+But this weekend I had some free time on my hands and found myself googling around for blogging platforms.
 After some clicking around, I ran into Jekyll and was instantly intrigued by it.
 And now I'm sitting here typing up this post.

 I want to mention that since this is my first time venturing into the land of blogging, I want to apologize in advance if I make any rookie mistakes.
 Feel free to laugh and point it out.
 I will have a good laugh myself and hopefully learn from it.